Joe Sacco: Biography

+Legacy

+Sacco has revived, advanced, and perfected the genre of graphic reportage and is credited as the first to practice rigorous, investigative journalism using the comics form.
+He travels to the crisis zones to conduct research, write, and draw.
+His comics from crisis zones offer profound insight into regions of the world where exclusion, hatred, persecution, and war.
+They give a voice to people suffering from violent conflicts and foster understanding and empathy.
+Sacco is considered the father of comic journalism comics journalism.

 Awards

 In addition to his 1996 American Book Award, and 2001 Guggenheim Fellowship, Sacco's Safe Area Goražde brought him a Time magazine "Best Comic of 2000" award, followed by the 2001 Eisner Award for Best Original Graphic Novel, and 2001 Eagle Award for Best Original Graphic Novel, and 2001 Harvey Award nomination for Best Writer and Best Graphic Album of Original Work.

 The Palestine collection won the 2002 Firecracker Alternative Book Award for Outstanding Graphic Novel.

 His Footnotes in Gaza was nominated for the 2009 Los Angeles Times Book Prize Graphic Novel award.
 It received the 2010 Ridenhour Book Prize and the 2012 Oregon Book Award.
+He won the Eisner Award for Best Writer/Artist–Nonfiction in 2010.
 In 2014, his graphic novel collection Journalism received the Pacific Northwest College of Art Graphic Literature Award in 2014 from the Oregon Book Awards.

 Joe Sacco was awarded the degree of Doctor of Literature (Honoris Causa) by the University of Malta on November 17, 2023.
+In 2025, Joe Sacco's The War on Gaza received the Eisner Award for Best Single Issue/One Shot.